pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 ## Individual Full Body HTTP Requests

+Pixie capture all network traffic that passes through your cluster (it supports both server and client-side tracing).
+For the [supported protocols](http://localhost:8000/about-pixie/data-sources/#supported-protocols), this visibility extends into the full HTTP request and response body.

+Let's inspect the contents of the erroring HTTP requests:

 1. Select `px/http_data_filtered` from the script drop-down menu.

 > Note how the `pod` argument preserves the same value that was selected in the `px/pod` script.

 > The `px/http_data_filtered` script shows a sample of HTTP requests in the cluster filtered by service, pod, request path & response status code.

-2. Select the drop down arrow next to the `status_code` argument, type `500`, and press Enter to re-run the script.
+2. Select the drop-down arrow next to the `status_code` argument, type `500`, and press Enter to re-run the script.

 > The graph should update to only show HTTP requests with a response status code of `500`.